Speakers

 What is ACT IN SYNCH?

-Act in Synch is a platform connecting music, culture, and social innovation to explore how creativity can shape a more sustainable and connected world.
+is a platform connecting music, culture, and social innovation to explore how creativity can shape a more sustainable and connected world.

 Through summits, performances, and collaborations across Europe, Act in Synch brings together artists, changemakers, and industry leaders to turn awareness into action using culture as emotional infrastructure for times of transformation.